JuergenFleiss/aTrain/README.md

 \
 To open this version of aTrain just go to the output folder (./dist/atrain) and open the executable (e.g. aTrain.exe for Windows).
 \
-If you want to go a step further and create an MSIX-installer for aTrain you use [Advanced Installer Express](https://www.advancedinstaller.com/express-edition.html).
+If you want to go a step further and create an MSIX-installer for aTrain you can use [Advanced Installer Express](https://www.advancedinstaller.com/express-edition.html).
 For information on how to use Advanced Installer Express refer to their [documentation](https://www.advancedinstaller.com/user-guide/introduction.html).

 ## Attribution